margusmartsepp/margusmartsepp.github.io/Testing.md

    1. [ ] Detailed reports with percentages of completion
    1. [ ] Database of results

     > #### Explanation / Rationale
+    > 1. Is not correct.
+These will not allow quick analysis
     > 1. Is correct.
-Importing to commonly known tools such as Excel makes it easier for a broader audience to view and manipulate the data
+Using colors, such as traffic lights, to indicate progress is mentioned in the syllabus
     > 1. Is not correct.
-This would be inefficient and left to individual interpretation of the commentary
+These will not allow quick analysis
     > 1. Is not correct.
-This provides too much data for a general audience
-   > 1. Is not correct.
-This would be an unrealistic expectation of a testreporting tool.
-Specialized audio capture tools would be more practical
+The data would still have to be derived from the database before it could be analyzed

 1. ### Question #26 (1 point) You have been asked to distribute the results of your test automation daily.
 The preferred method for distribution of these results is via e-mail.